ToolRM: Outcome Reward Models for Tool-Calling Large Language Models: Appendix

-\item \textbf{Gains are consistent across benchmarks and model families:} Although SLMs exhibit the largest improvements, we observe consistent gains across (a) all considered benchmarks, (b) generator model scales ranging from 0.6B to 70B, and (c) both general instruction-tuned and function-calling–specialized models.

-\item \textbf{Diminishing returns for very large models:} Improvements for large-scale generators (32B+) are modest.
-For instance, Llama-xLAM-2-32B-fc-r improves by only 2.1 points on non-BFCL benchmarks and 2.5 points on BFCL Live AST accuracy, suggesting limited additional utility of {\bon} sampling with very strong base models.
+\item \textbf{Diminishing returns for very large models:} Improvements for 32B+ generators are modest -- Llama-xLAM-2-32B-fc-r gains 2.1 points on non-BFCL benchmarks and 2.5 points on BFCL Live AST -- suggesting limited additional utility of {\bon} sampling with already-strong base models. \end{itemize}